 Victorian England is often associated with an emphasis on sentiment and piety, which has since fallen out of fashion.
 Yet the society was multifarious and diverse, and artists responded to vast changes, such as mechanisation, scientific and medical advances, new understandings of evolution, the collapsing of distance through the invention of the railway, the growth of cities and the discovery (and colonisation) of ‘new worlds’.
 The era also witnessed the birth of political movements, such as socialism, the spread of organised feminism and the introduction of compulsory education.
 Many of the ideas and developments explored by Victorian artists continue to inspire debate today and form the building blocks of our contemporary world.

-Abigail Bernal is Assistant Curator, International Art, QAGOMA.
+Abigail Bernal is former Assistant Curator, International Art, QAGOMA.

 1 Other Victorian-era photographers of note are Oscar Gustav Rejlander, Clementina Hawarden and Lewis Carroll.